Veeam Backup & Replication

 Veeam is an ExaGrid Technology Partner.

-ExaGrid is changing the economics of Veeam backup.
+ExaGrid’s Tiered Backup Storage is changing the economics of Veeam backup.
 ExaGrid’s cost-effective scale-out growth model has a lower cost up front and a lower cost over time compared to standard disk solutions and traditional deduplication storage solutions.

 ExaGrid supports Veeam’s Scale-Out Backup Repository (SOBR).
 This allows backup administrators using Veeam to direct all jobs to a single repository made up of ExaGrid shares across multiple ExaGrid appliances in a single scale-out system, automating backup job management.
 ExaGrid’s support of SOBR also automates the addition of appliances into an existing ExaGrid system as data grows by simply adding the new appliances to a Veeam repository group.

 ExaGrid appliances are fully integrated with the Veeam Data Mover.
-Most of Veeam’s unique features such as Sure Backup, Data Lab (Virtual Lab), Instant VM Recovery, Copy and Replicate, and other advanced features require an undeduplicated backup copy on disk.
-Only ExaGrid provides this backup copy due to its unique Landing Zone.
+Most of Veeam’s unique features such as Sure Backup, Data Lab, Instant VM Recovery, Copy and Replicate, and other advanced features require an undeduplicated backup copy on disk.
+Only ExaGrid provides this backup copy due to its unique disk-cache Landing Zone.
 ExaGrid includes an integrated Veeam Data Mover with each appliance called the “ExaGrid-Veeam Accelerated Data Mover.”
 This improves all backup and restore processes and also allows a synthetic full to be created directly on the ExaGrid system for increased performance.
 ExaGrid can create and restore a synthetic full faster than any other solution.

 The combination of Veeam SOBR and ExaGrid’s appliances in a scale-out system creates a tightly integrated end-to-end backup solution that allows backup administrators to leverage the advantages of a scale-out approach in both the backup application as well as the backup storage.

-The combination of Veeam backups to the ExaGrid landing zone, the integrated ExaGrid-Veeam Accelerated Data Mover, and ExaGrid’s support of Veeam SOBR is the most tightly integrated solution on the market for a scale-out backup application to scale-out backup storage.
+The combination of Veeam backups to the ExaGrid Landing Zone, the integrated ExaGrid-Veeam Accelerated Data Mover, and ExaGrid’s support of Veeam SOBR is the most tightly integrated solution on the market for a scale-out backup application to scale-out backup storage.
 With ExaGrid’s global deduplication, all data is deduplicated across all appliances in a single system.

 When to Use Standard Disk vs. Deduplication Appliance with Veeam